Fr33maan/armourer/README.md

 >- TCP_IN, TCP_OUT, UDP_IN, UDP_OUT
 >- PORTKNOCKING (if defined)
 >- RESTRICT_SYSLOG = "3" - as recommended in csf.conf
+>- URLGET = "1" - Perl module for LWP must be manually installed

 - /etc/csf/csf.allow
 - /etc/csf/csf.ignore